 Virtual Events: May 9-15, 2021

-National Police Week in-person events will be held October 13-17 in Washington, DC.
-The rescheduling of these events is due to the inability to secure necessary permits in time for in-person gatherings, as a result of the ongoing COVID-19 restrictions.
-The in-person National Police Weekend in October will offer the same honor, remembrance, and peer support as National Police Week, while allowing law enforcement, survivors, and citizens to gather and pay homage to those who gave their lives in the line of duty.
+In-person events are planned for October 13-17, 2021 in Washington, DC to offer the same respect, honor, remembrance, and community support as National Police Week, while allowing law enforcement, survivors, and citizens to gather and pay tribute to those who gave their lives in the line of duty.

 What is National Police Week?